PatSvedberg/RecipeRepublic/README.md

 Here, the user will be able to read all the created recipes and view all the information provided by the creators.
 ![View recipe page Image](/assets/images/readme_view_recipe.PNG)
 ### **View Profile**
-Here you're able to see the users of the site.
-You can access your own profile from the header or creators of the different recipes by clicking their name in the recipe cards.
+Here you're able to see your user profile.
+You can access your own profile from the header.
 ![View recipe page Image](/assets/images/readme_profile_image.PNG)
 # Wireframe
 ## Front page: